AbirHasan2005/Watermark-Bot/README.md

 - Broadcast Feature.
 - Can Save Watermark Position for users.
 - Can Save Watermark Size for users.
+- Can Upload to [Streamtape](https://streamtape.com/) if File Size is more than 2GB.

 ### Demo Bot:
 <a href="https://t.me/VideoWatermark_Bot"><img src="https://img.shields.io/badge/Demo-Telegram%20Bot-blue.svg?logo=telegram"></a>